ironsj/Nebula/README.md

 #### Executing a Command Within a Container
 If you want to execute a command within a container, use `docker exec -it containerID /container/path/to/bash`.
 This will allow you to execute whatever commands you want from within the container with the specified ID number (which you can obtain using `docker ps`).
 Type `exit` when you are ready to return to your host machine (just like when using ssh).
 For our project, the path to bash is simply `/bin/bash`.

 ## Traditional Installation
 Some dependencies must be installed differently for each platform.
 These instructions focus on getting the NPM server working as well as the pipeline code contained in the Nebula-Pipeline directory since the visualizations themselves (contained in the Nebula-UIs directory) do not need any additional setup beyond this.

 The code in Nebula-Pipeline performs all the back end data processing for the visualizations.
 Each pipeline instantiation executes as a single Python script and is made up of three main pieces: a data controller, a series of models, and a connector.
 The data controller handles loading and accessing whatever data is to be visualized.
 The models control how the data is processed and sent to the client, as well as how the client's interactions change these models.
 Finally, the connector mediates connections to the visualization directly or to a visualization controller such as the Node.js server.

+### UPDATES AS OF 11/23/2022
+Instructions for installation in **Ubuntu 20.04** can be found in `LocalInstall.md`.
+You can run each command in order to install all of the proper dependencies.
+You also can run the script `LocalInstall.sh` to automate the installation process.

 ### Installing Python

-For all platforms, **Python 2.7** must be installed for Nebula-Pipeline to work.
-It can be installed from their website [here](https://www.python.org/downloads/release/python-2712/).
-This install should come with **pip**, the Python package manager.
+For all platforms, **Python 3** must be installed for Nebula-Pipeline to work.
+This install should come with **pip3**, the Python package manager.
 If you can run pip from the command line, you are ready to proceed.
-If pip isn't found, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installing/).
-Make sure pip is updated to the latest version by running:

-``pip install --upgrade pip``

 #### Python Compatibility Issues